Colonising Space

 Space resources

 Resources within the solar system are mind-blowingly huge both in terms of energy and matter.
-There are planets, many moons and uncountable asteroids.
+There are planets, many moons and uncountable asteroids and comets.

 In space the sun is always shining and there is no atmosphere to attenuates it glare.
 Solar power is the obvious way to go in, at least in the inner solar system.
-Either photo-voltaic for electrical power or solar furnaces for intense heat for material processing.
+Either photo-voltaic for electrical power or solar furnaces for material processing.

 Creating habitable places for people to live in this ultimately harsh environment is a matter of engineering – see advanced automation.